FoggyMtnDrifter/ClearProxy/README.md

 If you encounter the error "Failed to create proxy host" or "Failed to apply Caddy configuration":

-1. Verify that the Caddyfile exists in the correct location with the proper configuration
+1. Verify that the Caddy JSON configuration exists in the correct location with the proper configuration
 2. Ensure all required directories are created with appropriate permissions
 3. Check that the Caddy admin API is accessible (port 2019)
 4. Review the logs for both containers: